KendallRey/KendallRey/README.md

 - 💼 I'm currently working as Front End Developer at Pro-Solutions Technology, Co.
 - 💻 Passionate developer with expertise in React.js
-- 🎮 Like Gaming, simple models / animations in Blender, and experimenting with Arduino
+- 🎮 Like Gaming, simple models / animations in Blender, and some stuffs

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=KendallRey)